nidhaloff/buildonic/README.md

 # buildonic

-A lightweight interactive CLI application to easily build ionic apps using one command
+A lightweight interactive CLI application to easily build ionic apps for android and ios

 > **_NOTE:_**  buildonic is still under heavy development.
 The actual version works only for android.